Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Discussion

 Several significant extensions and refinements are left for future consideration.
 Firstly, our proposed estimation strategy for the direct and indirect effects leverages re-parameterizations of factors of the likelihood in order to simplify the estimation of nuisance parameters.
-This approach works particularly well when either mediators or intermediate confounders are of low dimension; however, improving this approach to accommodate moderate dimensionality of both mediators and intermediate confounders would surely widen the range of scenarios to which the methodology may be applied.
-Secondly, when defining effects based upon stochastic interventions indexed by the user-specified parameter $\delta$, an important consideration is choosing \textit{a priori} a particular value of $\delta$.
+This approach works particularly well when either mediators or intermediate confounders are of modest dimension; however, improvements can be made to accommodate settings in which both mediators and intermediate confounders are of high dimensionality.
+When defining effects based upon stochastic interventions indexed by the user-specified parameter $\delta$, an important consideration is choosing \textit{a priori} a particular value of $\delta$.
 One solution is to evaluate a set of causal effects indexed by a grid in $\delta$.
 In such cases, aggregate effects (across $\delta$) may be summarized via working marginal structural models~\citep[e.g.,][]{hejazi2020efficient} or the construction of uniform tests of the null hypothesis of no direct effect~\citep[e.g.,][]{diaz2020causal}.
-Developments of these distinct summarization strategies would enrich the range of scientific applications on which these robust and flexible (in)direct effects could be brought to bear.
+Developments of these distinct summarization strategies would enrich the range of scientific problems to which these robust and flexible direct and indirect effects may be applied.